o3de/o3de.org/content/docs/user-guide/assets/pipeline/live-reloading.md

 On the PC platform, live reloading does not require virtual file system (VFS), since the PC that is running the game is presumably also running the Asset Processor.

-On non\-PC platforms, VFS is required for live reloading to work, because otherwise assets would need to be deployed onto the game device as part of live reloading, incurring platform\-specific costs and different asset pipelines.
+On non-PC platforms, VFS is required for live reloading to work, because otherwise assets would need to be deployed onto the game device as part of live reloading, incurring platform-specific costs and different asset pipelines.
 VFS enables the same behavior across all platforms using the same workflow.
 For debugging purposes, you can also enable VFS on a PC and point it at a remote Asset Processor to serve assets.

 To enable VFS, you use the `bootstrap.cfg` configuration file.